-For more information on paying for care see factsheet 532 Paying for care and support (for England), W532 (for Wales) or NI532 (for Northern Ireland).
-To find out more about NHS-funded care in England see booklet 813, When does the NHS pay for care?
+For more information on paying for care, see our Paying for care and support factsheets 532 (England), NI532 (Northern Ireland) and W532 (Wales).
+To find out more about NHS-funded care in England, see booklet 813 When does the NHS pay for care?

-5 When should a person with dementia move into a care home?
+When should a person with dementia move into a care home?